dswah/pyGAM/docs/index.rst

 You can install the bleeding edge from github using ``pip``.
 First clone the repo, ``cd`` into the main directory and do: ::

-  pip install .  # for an unstable "latest" dev version install
+  pip install .  # for an unstable "latest" dev version
   # or
-  pip install -e .  # for an editable developer/contributor install
+  pip install -e .  # for an editable developer/contributor

 Acceleration
 ------------